gabrielgodoy-zz/gabrielgodoy.github.io/_posts/2016-12-24-prototype-and-prototypal-inheritance.markdown

 ## Class syntax
 ES6 introduced a new class-like syntax for creating constructor functions.
 This new syntax can increase the adoption of Javascript by developers coming from other Class-based languages.

-With Class syntax all methods defined inside the class Human are actually properties of `Human.prototype`.
+As you can see below, all methods defined inside the class `Human` are actually properties of `Human.prototype`.
 With that, all objects created by Human class will inherit those methods, and those Human methods can be changed and that will be reflected on all objects that were created.

 ```js
 class Human {